A Comprehensive Guide to Metal Tubing and Pipes Bending

 The usage of mandrel and wiper dies is not unusual in tube bending.
 Mandrels preserve the internal diameter of the tube, preventing deformations or wrinkles.
 Wiper dies reduce surface imperfections and improve the aesthetics of the completed element.
 Employing the right mandrel and wiper die and ensuring the right maintenance is essential for generating bends.

-Tube Bending Inspection Standard
+Tube and Pipe Bending Inspection

-3. Radioactive testing: Radioactive testing is mainly used to inspect large-diameter, medium-thick wall elbows, and high-strength steel elbows to detect welding quality and defects in tube walls.
+3. Radioactive testing: Radioactive testing is mainly used to inspect large-diameter, medium-thick wall elbows and high-strength steel elbows to detect welding quality and defects in tube walls.

 Conclusion